wp-plugins/wp-video-posts/readme.txt

 5. WP Video Posts Widget in action.

 == Changelog ==
+= 1.3 =
+- Fixed conflict with media uploader for other plugins and post/page media uploader.
+- Fixed bug with creating video posts with previously uploaded videos being inserted from Media Library.
+- Changed default splash image to be a jpg instead of a png file since the splash image generated when FFMPEG is installed is output as a jpg file.
+This allowed us to only have to check for the jpg mime type.
+- Fixed bug for headers being sent message due to echoing flowplayer script include instead of enqueueing the script.

 = 1.2 =
 - Added a widget to the plugin to allow you to display your videos that were uploaded or from YouTube or Vimeo.
 - The added widget can display your videos in a vertical or horizontal layout.
 It also gives you the options to show the player or thumbnails that link to the video post.
 See screenshot-4 for more options available in the widget.